RPT-Dairy prices fall, volumes increase at auction -NZ's Fonterra

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-Fonterra's GDT Price Index dipped 4.9 percent, with an average selling price of $3,595 per tonne, in the auction held on Tuesday.
+Fonterra's GDT Price Index dipped 1.1 percent, with an average selling price of $3,950 per tonne, inthe auction held on Tuesday.

-The index rose 0.9 pct at the previous sale, said Fonterra, which is known for brands such as Anchor, Anlene and Fresh n' Fruity.
+The index fell 2.6 pct at the previous sale, said Fonterra, which is known for brands such as Anchor, Anlene and Fresh n' Fruity.

 The auction results can affect the New Zealand dollar as the dairy sector generates more than 7 percent of the nation's gross domestic product.